 Date: 7/22 & 7/23

 Rivertown Revival is a chance to celebrate Petaluma.
-This one-day event includes music, boat races, local food & beer, and craft vendors.
+This two-day event includes music, boat races, local food & beer, and craft vendors.

 There is also a great area for kids where they can show their creative side with hands on activities.
 Make sure to enter your boat in Grand Revival Riverboat Regatta for a chance to win up to $500!